maskerTim/GemeloEyes/README.md

 ### Start
 * You want to run program by yourself.
 Please follow the steps:
     1. Go to the `docker` directory and run this command:
-        * `docker build -t sqlite3 -f sqlite_dockerfile .` to build sqlite dockerfile for operating sqlite database
+        * `docker build -t sqlite3 -f sqlite_dockerfile .` to build sqlite dockerfile for monitoring whether sqlite database is running normally or not
-    2. Go to the `psMonitor` directory and run the python program:
+    2. Go to the `psMonitor` directory and run the python program (need to check you are using command `python3` or `python`):
         * `python main.py`

 ### Stop
-1. You can use `ctrl+c` to terminate the process.
+* Terminate the process by using `ctrl+c` to terminate the process.
+* Terminate the docker container by `docker-compose down` after going to `docker` directory.

 ## Code Template for custom
 * The code constructs by template pattern: